Today | Weather | Monday, June 29, 2026

 quality levels.

-WHERE: in the Coachella valley.
+WHERE: in the Coachella Valley.
 Levels of particle pollution can

 vary by time and location depending on emissions and local weather